khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/color.md

 ### Surfaces, visual separators, and patterns

 Per [WCAG 2.1 Success Criterion 1.4.11: Non-text Contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html), UI components and graphical objects must have a contrast ratio of at least 3:1 against adjacent colors.
-This means sufficient contrast against the surface (backround), and each other.
+This means sufficient contrast against the surface (background), and each other.

 #### Surfaces